MicrosoftDocs/win32/desktop-src/TermServ/imsrdpclientnonscriptable8-supportsworkspacereconnect.md

 Informs the Remote Desktop ActiveX control that the client's remote session is part of a connection in the RemoteApp and Desktop Connections control panel that supports reconnect.
 This avoids showing redundant dialogs when a reconnection is triggered from the RemoteApp and Desktop Connection control panel as they can contain remote sessions in multiple computers.

-The RemoteApp and Desktop Connection control panel is no longer actively developed.
+The RemoteApp and Desktop Connections control panel is no longer in active development.
 It may be altered or unavailable in future versions of Windows.
 The use of this API is discouraged.

 The property is write-only.
 By default, this is disabled.